kirillkovalenko/nssm/README.txt

     nssm set <servicename> ObjectName <username> correct horse battery staple

+The following well-known usernames do not need a password.
+The password parameter can be omitted when using them:

+  "LocalSystem" aka "System" aka "NT Authority\System" "Local Service" aka "NT Authority\Local Service" "Network Service" aka "NT Authority\Network Service"

 The Start parameter is used to query or set the startup type of the service.
 Valid service startup types are as follows: